 2015 “Impact Evaluation of a Public Health Insurance Plan in India: Post Health Event Survey Pilot”, £32,338 from the International Growth Centre.
 Role: co-I with A. Malani, A. Voena and R. Laxamariyan.
 PI: Cynthia Kinnan (Northwestern University).

-Economics Journals: American Economic Review, American Journal of Health Economics, Applied Health Economics and Health Policy, Economic Journal, Economic Letters, Economics Bulletin, Education Economics, European Economic Review, European Journal of Health Economics, Economic Inquiry, Economics and Human Biology, Fiscal Studies, Health Economics, Industrial Relations, International Economic Review, Journal of Applied Econometrics, Journal of Economics and Statistics, Journal of Economic Behavior & Organization, Journal of the European Economic Association, Journal of Health Economics, Journal of Human Capital, Journal of Human Resources, Journal of Labor Economics, Journal of Policy Analysis and Management, Journal of Political Economy, Journal of Population Economics, Journal of Public Economics, Journal of the Royal Statistical Society Series A, Labour Economics, Oxford Bulletin of Economics and Statistics, Oxford Economic Papers, Quantitative Economics, Quarterly Journal of Economics, Review of Economics and Statistics, Review of Economics of the Household, Review of Economic Dynamics, Review of Economic Studies, Southern Economic Journal, World Development.
+Economics Journals: American Economic Journals-Applied, American Economic Review, American Journal of Health Economics, Applied Health Economics and Health Policy, Economic Journal, Economic Letters, Economics Bulletin, Education Economics, European Economic Review, European Journal of Health Economics, Economic Inquiry, Economics and Human Biology, Fiscal Studies, Health Economics, Industrial Relations, International Economic Review, Journal of Applied Econometrics, Journal of Development Economics, Journal of Economics and Statistics, Journal of Economic Behavior & Organization, Journal of the European Economic Association, Journal of Economic Inequality, Journal of Health Economics, Journal of Human Capital, Journal of Human Resources, Journal of Labor Economics, Journal of Policy Analysis and Management, Journal of Political Economy, Journal of Population Economics, Journal of Public Economics, Journal of the Royal Statistical Society Series A, Labour Economics, Oxford Bulletin of Economics and Statistics, Oxford Economic Papers, Quantitative Economics, Quarterly Journal of Economics, Review of Economics and Statistics, Review of Economics of the Household, Review of Economic Dynamics, Review of Economic Studies, Southern Economic Journal, World Development.